ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - this is what how i solve the problem: X

-Idea 8: For 50% of developers, they are not skllled enough and require training to reach 100% potential
+Idea 8: For 50% of software engineers, they are not skllled enough and require training to reach 100% potential
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X